 How is glue ear diagnosed?

-To look in the ear, your GP will use an otoscope to magnify and light up the ear canal and ear drum.
+To look in the ear, your medical professional will use an otoscope to magnify and light up the ear canal and ear drum.
 They may also do tympanometry which uses air pressure to test if the ear drum can move – if there is fluid present, the ear drum won’t move.

 In some cases, you or your child might be referred for a hearing test or to an ear, nose and throat specialist.